 Mark has experience of working for universities, the national health service, private clinics, and commmunity organisations.
 Born in Merseyside, he was educated in London, Israel, Texas, and Oxford.
 His interest in psychoanalysis began whilst he was a research fellow at Oxford in the 1970s and '80s.
 He returned to Liverpool in 1990 for a clinical post.

 During two decades in the NHS he achieved the grade of professional lead in psychotherapy.
-He is an analyst of The School of the Freudian Letter and founder member of The School of The Freudian Letter NorthWest
+He founded Psychoanalysis Northwest to encourage discussion and clinical practice in Liverpool and the Northwest

 Psychoanalysis, the original talking cure, was invented by Sigmund Freud, Josef Breuer -a GP- and their patients.
 From these early days in Austria it expanded internationally until the analyst and his couch became the ultimate Hollywood cliche.